Skip to main content

 πŸ“£

 For example, a company has 2 teams, Management and Germany.
-The management team should be able to view the German team's data however the German team should not be able to view the Management team's data.
-Data access would allow you to facilitate this.
+The management team should be able to view the German team's data, however the German team should not be able to view the Management team's data.
+Data access allows you to facilitate this.

 A diagram showing that the management team can view Germany's data but the Germany team cannot view the management team's data